rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

     ..

 .. js:function:: updateFormFieldConfig(unitId, key, config)

-	:param String unitId:
+	:param String unitId: The id of the unit
+	:param String key: The variable name of the form field
+	:param Object config: The form field config object

 .. raw:: html

-		The id of the unit
-	:param String key:

 .. raw:: html

-		The variable name of the form field
-	:param Object config:
+	Updates the configuration of a form field (e.g. the options of a combobox/drop-down element)

 .. raw:: html

-		The form field config object

-Updates the configuration of a form field (e.g. the options of a combobox/drop-down element)
+	<br><br>